mholyaee/HRCH/README.md

-# CHGcut
+# HRCH
-This code is related to our recently proposed method called CHGcut.
+This code is related to our recently proposed method called HRCH.
 This method can solve single individual haplotype problem for the both diploid and polyploid organisms
 # Requirement:
 This program is suitable for MATLAB R2013a and above versions.
 The program has adopted by Geraci's dataset.
 By some little change it can be used for any input data.